Why Constructive Discussion

 About the Workshops

 Workshop One focused on understanding and exploring the challenge.
 Workshop Two focused on ideas to improve constructive discussion in Australia.
 Participants from various backgrounds including law, communications, community organising, deliberative democracy, psychology, and more joined us.
-For a full participant list, and an overview and analysis of the workshop activities, see the workbook or click “See the board” in the interactive Miro Board below.

 The Workbook